Update: ‘New Lexus EV platform confirmed’ section added.

-Toyota Motor Corporation’s (TMC) luxury brand teased seven new models on December 14 that were not high-riding SUVs or crossovers.
-One of these is an upcoming EV that may be the next-gen Lexus LS.
+Toyota Motor Corporation (TMC) teased seven new models for its luxury brand Lexus on December 14, 2021, that were not high-riding SUVs or crossovers.
+One of these was an upcoming EV that may be the next-gen Lexus LS.

 On the Lexus IS EV & Lexus ES EV

 In December 2021, TMC revealed three new Lexus electric sedans, which could evolve into a Lexus IS electric (or a similar electric sports sedan), a Lexus ES electric (or a similar executive sedan), and a Lexus LS electric (or an equivalent electric full-size sedan).
 The global auto media is of the opinion that the concept in the featured image (top) previews the zero-emissions full-size sedan.

 The coupe-style model below is probably the concept version of the electric sports sedan, while the image below it could represent the concept version of the electric executive sedan.
 These would compete with upcoming EVs like the BMW 3 Series Electric, Mercedes C-Class Electric, BMW i5, and the Audi A6 e-tron (Audi E6).